sourcefrog/cargo-mutants/README.md

 Some functions will fail to build because they return a type that does not implement `Default`, and that's OK.

+The file is parsed using the [`syn`](https://docs.rs/syn) crate, but mutations are applied textually, rather than to the token stream, so that unmutated code retains its prior formatting, comments, line numbers, etc. This makes it possible to show a text diff of the mutation and should make it easier to understand any error messages from the build of the mutated code.

 ## Further thoughts

 To make this faster on large trees, we could keep several scratch trees and test them in parallel,